Sustainable Development Coordinating Group

 The first step is to complete the title registration form (TRF).
 The proposed title for your systematic review or EGM should clearly state the scope of the review.
 This scope should be determined in consultation with key stakeholders, including intended end users.

-The PICO framework is used to guide Campbell TRFs.
+The editorial process for your review or EGM will be managed by one of Campbell’s Coordinating Groups.
+The population, intervention, control, and outcomes (PICO) framework is used to guide Campbell TRFs.
 If your review question is not intervention-focused, please modify that section of the TRF accordingly to fit your question.

 Submit your TRF here.
-If you do not have a ScholarOne account, click on the link ‘Create an Account’
+If you do not have a ScholarOne account, click on the link ‘Create an Account’.
+In case of queries, please write to Tamara Lotfi at development(at)campbellcollaboration(dot)org.

 To find out more about submitting a proposal, click here.